FooBarShebang/statistics_lib/Documents/Requirements/RE007_stat_tests.md

 * Chi-squared test on the sample's variance for the known population standard deviation / variance
 * unpaired t-test comparison of the means of two samples
 * paired t-test comparison of the means of two samples
-* Welsh's t-test comparison of the means of two samples
+* Welch's t-test comparison of the means of two samples
 * F-test comparison of the variances of two samples
 * ANOVA homoscedasticity F-test comparison of the variances of two samples
 * Levene test comparison of the variances of two samples